The Jewish Queen Lear

 |Sunday, March 31 following 2:00 matinee||Sunday Symposium

-Yiddish Theater: Then and NowDon’t miss this high-profile Yiddish Theater Symposium where you will have the chance to hear directly from some of the leading Yiddish scholars in the country, including Nahma Sandrow, translator of The Jewish Queen Lear.
+Yiddish Theater: Then and NowDon’t miss this high-profile Yiddish Theater Symposium where you will have the chance to hear directly from some of the leading Yiddish scholars in the country, including Nahma Sandrow, translator of The Jewish Queen Lear, and Edna Nahshon, Professor of Jewish Theater and Drama at The Jewish Theological Seminary.
 This conversation about the history of Yiddish Theater and what it has to offer us today is sure to turn an already memorable day of theater into an unforgettable event.

 The Jewish Queen Lear is made possible through the support of our production angels